xet7/TSC/tsc/docs/pages/conventions.md

 ----------

-Sourcecode files end in `.cpp`, header files end in `.hpp` in case of C++ code (which should be everything in SMC).
+Sourcecode files end in `.cpp`, header files end in `.hpp` in case of C++ code (which should be everything in TSC).
 Use `.c` and `.h` if for some unknown reason pure C code is required.

 Indentation
 -----------

-Code in SMC is indented with 4 spaces, no tabs.
+Code in TSC is indented with 4 spaces, no tabs.
 Most code editors can be configured to automatically insert the required number of spaces when you hit the TAB key.